Happy Gay Travel

 New Zealand is home to some of the most exciting adventure sports on the planet.
 Our Wild Kiwi adventure offers travelers the chance to experience unique settings while trying new adventures.
 Hiking, canyoning, water sports, and more are available on this trip.
 If you are in good physical shape and like a challenge, this trip is for you.

 But don’t be put off simply because some of the activities don’t appeal to you.
-Nearly everyone is likely to join us for shorter hikes, biking, and kayaking (although you have the option to hike or just ride in a scheduled boat instead of kayak).
+Nearly everyone is likely to join us for shorter hikes, biking, and kayaking (although you usually have the option to hike or just ride in a scheduled boat instead of a kayak).
 On other days, we may break into two groups, depending on individual preferences, doing different activities.
 Or you may choose to have a quieter day, exploring on your own or perhaps enjoying a massage at the lodge.
 If you’re still wondering, contact us and we’re happy to discuss how we may be able to accommodate your or your partner’s needs.

-If you'd rather lay on the beach all week, and your boyfriend is trying to convince you to come on Wild Kiwi because he'd like to go, then maybe it's best if you just go your separate ways for this vacation and both have a great time.
+If you’d rather lie on the beach all week, and your boyfriend is trying to convince you to come on Wild Kiwi because he’d like to go, then maybe it’s best if you just go your separate ways for this vacation and both have a great time.

 Queenstown, New Zealand Adventure Tour